trickster26/price_api/README.md

         2.)Install the required dependencies: "pip install -r requirements.txt" 3.)Run the Django development server: "python manage.py runserver" 4.)The API will be available at "http://localhost:8000/price"

+## Deployment
+    It is deployed on railway at with domain name https://priceapi-production-b1e1.up.railway.app/ For Price api will be available at https://priceapi-production-b1e1.up.railway.app/price/ Simply create a new app, link it to your GitHub repository, and configure the build and deployment settings.